Vaginoplasty: Medical uses

 In some instances, extra tissue is needed to reconstruct or construct the vagina.
-These grafts used in vaginoplasty can be an allogenic, a heterograph, an autograft, xenograft, or an autologous material.
+These grafts used in vaginoplasty can be an allotransplantation, a heterograft, or an autologous material.
 A woman can use an autologous in vitro cultured tissue taken from her vaginal vestibule as transplanted tissue to form the lining of the reconstructed vagina.
 A reconstructed or newly constructed vagina is called a neovagina.

 Vaginoplasties in children

 Conditions such as congenital adrenal hyperplasia virilize genetic females due to a 21-hydroxylase deficiency.
 Specific procedures include: clitoral reduction, labiaplasty, normalizing appearance, vagina creation, initiating vaginal dilation.
 Vaginal atresia, or congenital absence of the vagina, can be another reason for surgery to construct a normal and functional vagina.
 Vaginoplasty is used as part of the series of surgeries needed to treat those girls and women born with the bladder located outside of their abdomen.
 After the repairs, women have been able to give birth but are at risk of prolapse.

 There are human rights concerns about vaginoplasties and other genital surgeries in children who are not old enough to consent, including concern with post-surgical sexual function, and assumptions of cisnormativity.
-There is no consensus attitude amongst clinicians about their necessity, timing, method or evaluation.
+There is no consensus attitude among clinicians about their necessity, timing, method or evaluation.
 Vaginoplasties may be performed in children or adolescents with intersex conditions or disorders of sex development.

 Techniques

 Non-surgical vagina creation was used in the past to treat the congenital absence of a vagina.
-The procedure involved the wearing of a saddle-like device and the use of increasing-diameter dilators.
+The procedure involved the wearing of a saddle-like device and the use of increasing-diameter vaginal dilators.
 The procedure took several months and was sometimes painful.
 It was not effective in every instance.
 Uncommon growths, cysts, septums in the vagina can also require vaginoplasty.